youssefhatem124/Pinguins-Task/README.md

 the algorithm for planning of tasks .
 # Parts I chose to leave out
-The algorithm could be enhanced more in terms of efficency  but the current one has no flows
+The algorithm could be enhanced more in terms of efficency  but the current one has no flows Provide an API for changing the story Status

 # How you would continue to resolve them if you had more time?
 Try to add some machine learning feature to algorithm.
+Povide an api for changing the story life cycle.